ferife/nixConfig/README.md

 Use the command `sudo home-manager switch --flake ~/Documents/nixConfig/#fernandorf@laptop` to rebuild the Home Manager configuration

 If a list or object gets modified in multiple modules, all those modifications merge and get applied, assuming there's no conflict

+Watch Vimjoyer's YT video "Modularize NixOS and Home Manager | Great Practices" to learn about some good practices to make my config more controllable in a modular way